 Whether you are on a vegan keto plan, or want to add more coconut oil into you diet, this Vegan Bulletproof Coffee is for you!

 For those of you who have been following me for awhile know that I have been on a low carb diet, or vegan keto diet.
 A vegan keto diet consists of low carb, high fat, and moderate protein foods.

 It puts your body into a state of ketosis, which means you are being fueled by almost completely fat.
 Since being on it, I have had no seasonal allergy symptoms, which is a game changer for me.

 Many people on a keto diet drink bulletproof coffee first thing in the morning, because they want to continue their fast.
 It keeps hunger at bay, is said to improve mental function, jump-starts your digestion, and stabilizes coffee's effect on blood sugar.

-Even though having bulletproof coffee first thing in the morning has all those benefits, I prefer to have my bulletproof coffee after my morning smoothie, around mid-morning, after I have some protein in my system.
+Even though having bulletproof coffee first thing in the morning has all those benefits, I prefer to have my cup of coffee after my morning smoothie, around mid-morning, after I have some protein in my system.
 I still get the effects of the coffee, and the caffeine lasts for a long time because it has coconut oil in it.

-Bulletproof coffee calls for non-toxic coffee, free of herbicides and pesticides.
+The original recipe for bulletproof coffee calls for non-toxic coffee, free of herbicides and pesticides.
 It also contains MCT fats.
-One ingredient that bulletproof coffee normally has in it is grass fed butter, which obviously isn’t happening here, so today I share with you a Vegan Bulletproof Coffee.This Vegan Bulletproof Coffee is great for adding coconut oil into your diet! #veganketo Click To Tweet
+One ingredient that bulletproof coffee normally has in it is grass fed butter or ghee.
+Since I am vegan, I'll share with you a dairy-free Bulletproof Coffee.

 You can also use coconut butter or MCT oil.
 Bulletproof coffee is not only a great way to add coconut oil to your diet, but it also helps the caffeine to last longer and digest at a slower rate.
 Just the fact that the caffeine lasts longer than regular coffee is a bonus for me!

 I admit that it takes a little getting used to having coconut oil in your coffee, but I find that it helps to add a little almond milk or full fat coconut milk for an even better consistency.
 I especially like the coconut milk because it has the consistency of whipped cream, so it feels more indulgent.